symfony/symfony-docs/deployment/azure-website.rst

 Even though Symfony only requires PHP 5.5.9 to run, it's always recommended to use the most recent PHP version whenever possible.
-Earlier versions are no longer supported by the PHP core team, but you can update it easily in Azure.
+Earlier versions are no longer supported by the PHP core team, but you can update it in Azure.

 To update your PHP version on Azure, go to the **Application settings** under **SETTINGS** and select the version you want.